raywong702/jeeves/README.md

 ***Legacy Application Available***

-IF you are interested in using the legacy v0.14 of Jeeves feel free to try it out.
+If you are interested in using the legacy v0.14 of Jeeves feel free to try it out.